glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 ##### Leader Election

+A leader or coordinator in a distributed system coordinates the activities of other nodes.
+This includes  allocating resources, distributing tasks, monitoring their workload, detecting other nodes failures, and sometimes routing messages or requests from other nodes to the appropriate destinations.

-Leader election is type of algorithm used to select a leader or coordinator among a group of nodes (also called processes) in a distributed system.
+A leader may also fail, and the type of algorithm used to select a new leader among a group of nodes (also called processes) in a distributed system is called **leader election**.

 A leader election algorithm must satisfy following conditions :